Commercial Pilot Licence│CPL(A) theory training course (UK CAA & EASA)

 The exam fees are not included in the cost of the course.
-The UK CAA exams are £74 per exam if sat within the UK and can be booked via the CAA website.
-The Austro Control exams are £65 per exam if sat at Bristol Groundschool and can be booked directly through us.
+The UK CAA exams can be booked via the CAA website.
+The Austro Control exams if sat at Bristol Groundschool can be booked directly through us.

-Once we are in a position to offer face-to-face classroom tuition again, if you choose this option, you will need to budget for travel, food, and accommodation for the duration of the revision course.
-There is a comprehensive directory or local accommodation in the student information section of this website.
+If you choose to study with us in person, you will need to budget for travel, food, and accommodation for the duration of the revision course.
+There is a comprehensive directory of local accommodation in the student information section of this website.

 Commercial Pilot Licence Course Overview